-The biggest complaint about Sony's newly announced Reon Pocket wearable air conditioner is that it won't be ready in time for users to get relief from this year's global heatwave.
+The biggest complaint about the newly announced Reon Pocket wearable air conditioner from Sony is that it won't be ready in time for users to get relief from this year's global heatwave.
 The device looks like a thin Apple mouse and can be worn with a special shirt that has a discrete pocket for it at the base of the neck, where it uses the Peltier effect to either lower or raise your body temperature, depending on the season.
 Sony probably couldn't have timed the announcement better—as so many of us are struggling to stay comfortable, a personal air conditioner has never sounded more appealing.

 Enter a caption (optional)